IASA2/Miscellaneous/Document Work List.md

 Repo: https://github.com/IASA2/draft-ietf-iasa2-trust-update

-Status: WGLC ending on 9/21/2018
+Status: WGLC ended on 9/21/2018

-# 5 - Informal / IETF Trust Update Rationale
+# 5 - IETF Trust Update Rationale
 Title: Discussion of the IASA 2.0 Changes as They Relate to the IETF Trust

 New Draft: draft-ietf-iasa2-trust-update